 Hunter X. Harville-Moxley at the keyboard — where the journey began.

-I build sacred music for strange times.
+I build music for strange times — music that carries weight, asks questions, and refuses to be forgotten.
 My work lives at the intersection of theology, symbol, and sound—where chant meets harmony, where MIDI meets manuscript, where tradition meets tomorrow.
 Whether through conducting, composing, or teaching, I aim to draw the listener into something deeper than sound: something transcendent.

 HXHM isn’t just a monogram.
-It’s my sacred shorthand for a lifelong calling—to create, carry, and consecrate sacred artistry in the modern world.
+It’s my sacred shorthand for a lifelong calling—to create, carry, and give lasting form to musical artistry in the modern world.

 A Journey of Sound and Symbol